Qatar–Saudi Arabia relations: Economic relations

 Until the Qatar diplomatic crisis, Qatar imported upwards of 80% of its food from its Persian Gulf neighbors, chiefly Saudi Arabia.
 The vast majority of food was transported on land through the Salwa Border Crossing connecting both countries.
 This border crossing was closed in June 2017 and Qatar's trade with the blockading countries was suspended, thereby cutting off Qatar from its primary source of food imports.
 Imports of pharmaceuticals were also interrupted in Qatar, of which 50 to 60% was supplied by Saudi Arabia and the other Arab countries in the Persian Gulf.

 Qatar bypassed the blockade by setting up trade routes with Turkey, Iran, Kuwait and Oman.
 In May 2018, Qatar declared that it would ban products imported from Saudi Arabia and the three other blockading nations.

 Saudi Arabia is the top source of tourists for Qatar, constituting almost one-third of all tourist arrivals in 2024.

+In December 2025, the Qatari government signed a memorandum of understanding with the Saudi government to establish a high speed rail link between the two countries.
+The project had an estimated completion date of 2031.

 Military relations

 During the Bahraini uprising of 2011, Qatar participated in the Saudi-led intervention in Bahrain, offering troops to the Peninsula Shield Force to quell the mainly Shiite protestors.

 Qatar provided 1,000 ground troops for the Saudi Arabian-led intervention in Yemen in 2015.
 At the onset of the Qatar diplomatic crisis in June 2017, Saudi Arabia suspended Qatar's involvement in the Yemen campaign.
 Saudi Arabia allowed a Qatari contingent to participate in the Joint Gulf Shield 1 Drill held in April 2018 in the Saudi town of Ras Al-Khair.

-Although Qatar was traditionally reliant on Saudi Arabia for its security, the Turkish military base in Qatar set up in 2014 allows Qatar to reduce its dependency on Saudi Arabia.
+Although Qatar was traditionally reliant on Saudi Arabia for its security, the Turkish military base in Qatar, set up in 2014, allowed Qatar to reduce its dependency on Saudi Arabia.